streamlink/streamlink-twitch-gui/ISSUE_TEMPLATE.md

 *Thanks for reporting an issue!*
-*Please read the contribution guidelines first!*
+*Please read the contribution guidelines first! (see the link above)*

 *Feel free to use the following template.
 Be as detailed as possible.*
+*Please see the text preview to avoid unnecessary formatting errors.*
 *Don't forget to remove this text before submitting.*

 ----